MRtrix3/mrtrix3/README.md

 This will compile the code into `shard-recon/bin`, which then needs to be added to the `PATH`.

-Note: For this to work, the code needs to compiled against the current MRtrix3 `master` branch, configured with Eigen 3.3.3.

 ## Help & support

 Contact daan.christiaens@kcl.ac.uk

-*License:* The source code is protected under exclusive copyright by the authors.
-At this stage, the code may *NOT* be modified or distributed without written permission.